 - How much profit is Spindl making (and hence paying as taxes)?

 - How are Spindl's expenses broken up?

 The chart of accounts is an umbrella term for the names of the accounts of a company that are required for accounting and bookkeeping.
 It also is a way of classifying accounting Entries (mostly based on statutory, such as tax, compliance laws, etc.).
 The balance sheet, profit and loss statement, account heads/ledgers, and other account types all comprise the chart of accounts.

-Each of these, when put together, create a solid picture of the company’s current state.
-As such, it’s highly recommended that you start with this before moving onto the next step.
+Each of these, when put together, creates a solid picture of the company’s current state.
+As such, it’s highly recommended that you start with this before moving on to the next step.

 Importing master data